Mr-Wusu/fashion/README.md

 - Add feature for making payment for cloth.
 - Add feature for receiving cloth suggestions from users.
 - Make the navigation ui adapt to mobile screens.
+- Also work on the editing feature on clothes for admin account.